 Growing Green Manure – Which one?

 There are several different types of green manures.
-Some help to fix nitrogen into the soil, while others generally enrich the soil with their mulch, help to break up heavy soil or hold the soils structure.
-Which green manure you choose to grow also depends on what you are planning to grow in spring.
+Some help to fix nitrogen into the soil, enrich the soil with their mulch, help to break up heavy soil or hold the soil’s structure.
+In addition, which green manure you choose to grow also depends on what you are planning to grow in spring.

 One year, I grew a mix of rye and vetch in two of my beds and this was brilliant for growing my onions, beetroot and radishes.
 Last year, I grew Phacelia, which was great at enriching the soil in two of my beds.
 In the other beds, I grew Field Beans which are super nitrogen fixers and perfect growing my leafy greens in spring!